ehjhihlo/Phylo-GCN/README.md

 # Phylo-GCN
-Phylo-GCN, a Graph Convolutional Network with Phylogenic Tree Embedded for Colorectal Cancer Classification
+**A Graph Convolutional Network with Phylogenic Tree Embedded for Colorectal Cancer Classification